GarompaEstomper/All_Maps_with_Sven_Hands/README.md

 And:
+- Four-Nines (several rigs for the CSO weapons)
 - AleKK (for much help, recovering credits, and original compiles of some weapons)
 - ALEM (RPG sprite)
 - LeonelC (for his great texture upscales)